Budget 2022 - our analysis

-As a result of COVID-19, there have been revisions to the low-value asset threshold.
-Assets costing $1,000 or less (if the item was acquired on or after 17 March 2021), or $5,000 (if the item was acquired between 17 March 2020 and 16 March 2021) qualify for an immediate deduction.
+As a result of COVID-19, there were revisions made to the low-value asset threshold.
+Assets costing $1,000 or less (if the item was acquired on or after 17 March 2021), or $5,000 if the item was acquired between 17 March 2020 and 16 March 2021 qualify for an immediate deduction.
 This is provided:

 There are several available methods to calculate the tax position of interests held in FIFs (for instance, shares held in overseas companies, with the exception of some Australian shares).
 Where a FIF has been held, a change in calculation method may be desirable to improve your tax position.
 In some cases, it may be necessary to make an election before year-end to be able to use the best method.